0xArsi/snp-clustering/README.md

 will create a `conda` environment and activate it for the duration of the analysis.

+## Current Results

+We have performed $k$-means clustering on the SNP data to determine how well it could capture population and subpopulation level structures.
+As one might imagine, we came to the seemingly reasonable conclusion that $k$-means can adequately capture the population substructure (silhouette score of $\sim 0.73$ with an optimal 6 clusters), while tuning to cluster at the subpopulation level yields poor precision (silhouette score of $\sim 0.26$ with an "optimal" 20 clusters).
+In this case, there are likely many mislabellings between subpopulations belonging to the same population.
+In the near future, we will compare this method's performance against that of hierarchical clustering at both resolutions.

 ## Remaining Tasks
 * Compare with hierarchical clustering
 * Explore variance weights of SNPs from PCA output